Lease Agreement

 Tenants will be joint and severally liable for the total rent of each property and not just a portion of the rent.
 This means that if one of the tenants does not pay their rent, we are entitled to seek payment of that rent from any of the other tenants or all of them or the individuals guarantor as we see fit.
 If you need further information on this or any other regard regarding the tenancy agreement, we recommend that you take independent legal advice.

-View copy of Assured Shorthold Tenancy Agreement
+View copy of our Assured Periodic Tenancy Agreement

 Guarantor Guarantee Form